ePages-de/epages-docs/_posts/2017/2017-06-08-roadmap-process.md

 Although, we plan out the work for three months, it doesn’t mean, that everything is set in stone and can’t be changed until the next roadmap iteration.
 At the end of the day we are a customer facing company and need to be able to react to market needs (that’s why we are agile, right {% emoji wink %}).
 To ensure, that the business is aware of any changes to the roadmap, we keep high visibility of the progress on a regular basis.
 For example, the development teams always give an update what roadmap items have already been finished, what items are currently in development and what items have not been started, at the end of each sprint review.
 If the relevant product roadmap would have changed significantly, everybody who attended the sprint review will take notice of it.
-Once a month our Head of Product shows the current status in a company wide meeting.
+Once a month our Head of Product Management shows the current status in a company wide meeting.

 One other important thing, that we do during and after the planning process is to gather feedback from everybody involved.
 Receiving feedback about what went well or getting ideas what can be improved for the next iteration is great and helps us to make the roadmap planning as effective as possible and to make sure, that our key stakeholders fully understand the process and feel valued along the way.